shuaib-code/copy_paste_helper/README.md

 ## 🙌 Acknowledgments

 💡 Built using **AutoHotkey**, a powerful scripting language for Windows automation.
 🎵 Uses the default system sound `notify.wav` for feedback.
+🖼️ Icon sourced from the internet.
+If you own the icon and want credit or removal, please contact us.

 🚀 **Boost your productivity with this easy-to-use AutoHotkey script!** 🚀